10 Best FOMO Marketing Examples You Don’t want to Miss

 Here’s an example,

 Shopify uses the time-bounded FOMO technique to grab customers and improve sales.
-This exclusive deal is attractive, and customers might not want to lose it.
-It tells the buyer the offer will end soon, and you might miss the opportunity to save some extra on your order.
+This exclusive deal is attractive; customers might not want to lose it.
+It tells the buyer the offer will end soon, and you might miss the opportunity to save extra on your order.

-A common promotion for many events, hotels, and offers is to give away discount offers to the first few customers.
+Early bird special is a common promotion for many events and hotels, and offers are giving discounts to the first few customers, which is one of the best FOMO marketing examples.
 It encourages people to book or purchase earlier and grab that extra discount.

 This FOMO marketing example can help you improve traffic and brand value and promote your brands.